 Students who believe they may qualify for honors in biological sciences should apply to the Department during their last semester of study.

 Students who plan to attend graduate of professional schools are advised strongly to take the one-year sequence of Organic Chemistry with lab, a course in Biochemistry (Chem 501; also counts toward major), and two semesters of Calculus.

-Students must attain a GPA of 2.500 in Biological Sciences courses attempted at UWM.
+Students must attain a GPA of 2.000 in all Biological Sciences courses, including any transfer work.
 At least 15 of the advanced credits must be taken in residence at UWM.
-In addition, students must attain a GPA of at least 2.500 in all major credits attempted, including any transfer work.